 It's also important to suppress inactive subscribers.
 Any subscribers that haven't opened or clicked your emails in the past 6 months should be considered inactive and should be sent emails after you have established your sender reputation following a warm up plan.

 Follow the warm-up plan

 Let’s start by setting expectations.
 Warming your new IP address is going to take time.
 Plan on the process taking 30-45 days.
 Be prepared to send to fewer subscribers in the beginning.
 Trust us on this one.
 Following the plan will go a long way to ensuring your emails will make it to the inbox.

 Week 1: Send to your best subscribers first.

-Review your list and pull out all of your subscribers who have clicked or opened in the last 30-90 days.
-We call these your engaged subscribers.
+Review your list and pull out all of your engaged subscribers who have clicked or opened in the last 30-90 days.
 Your first email campaign from a new IP address should be sent to these subscribers.
 This helps send a message to the ISPs that you are a new sender (from WordFly), but you have a great network of subscribers.
-We suggest sending to your engaged subscribers for a minimum of one week before increasing your subscriber list further.
+It's ideal to send to your engaged subscribers for a minimum of one week before increasing your subscriber list further.

 Week 1-Week 6: Gradually build your list volumes.

-The key to building your reputation is consistency.
-This involves sending to consistent lists on consistent send days, using consistent From/Reply names and addresses.
-We put together two build-up plans that you can use as an example to help establish your warm up plan based on your organization's timeline.
+We put together two sending plans that you can use as an example to help establish your warm up plan based on your organization's list and timeline.
+Regardless of your organization's list size, the key is to gradually build up to your highest list volume.
 For illustration purposes, our examples are based on a total list size of 60,000 subscribers.
 Smaller organizations with fewer subscribers can use the percentages to determine how many subscribers to send to.
-Regardless of your organization size, the key is to gradually build up to your highest list volume.

 If you have 30-45 days, follow Plan 1 for the best results.